aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 - `redirect(route: string)`: redirects to the given route
 - `notFound()`: renders 404 not found page

+> [!WARNING]
+> There is a known bug that if you invoke `redirect()` within a try-catch block, it will error out.
+So only invoke redirection outside of a try catch.

 ```ts
 import { redirect } from 'next/navigation'
 import IssueForm from './IssueForm'